mapme-initiative/mapme.forest/README.md

 - download and install R >= 3.5.x from https://cran.rstudio.com/
 - download and install R Studio from https://rstudio.com/products/rstudio/download/#download
 - download and install Rtools from https://cran.r-project.org/bin/windows/Rtools and make Rtools available on the PATH variable
-- install the devtools and git2r packages with 'install.packages(c("devtools", "git2r"))'
+- install the remotes packages with 'install.packages("remotes")'
 - install mapme.forest with the following command: `remotes::install_github("mapme-initiative/mapme.forest")` and close R Studio afterwards

 Now the package has been sucessfully installed, however, you are not necessarily 100% ready to use it.
 Since some of the function use gdal system calls we additionally need a valid gdal installation on your machine.